ding-lab/submit.CPTAC3/README.md

 Each analysis in each submission has configuration defined by 4 files:
 * system.dat - system paths
-  * `BAMMAP` - path to BamMap file, which defines the paths to input data
+  * `BAMMAP` - path to BamMap file, which defines the paths to input data.
+Submission scripts iterate over this file
   * `SR` - "Submitted Reads" file, providing information about data at GDC
   * `STAGE_ROOT` - path to staging directory
   * `ASCP_CONNECT` - path to ascp